3123958139/todo-list-fullstack/README.md

 ### Setting up the database

 To set up the database, you will need to have Postgresql installed, and a database created.
 You can use PGAdmin to create a database.

-Once the database is created, update the `application.properties` file in the `server/src/main/resources` folder with the correct database connection information.
+Once the database is created, update the `server/src/main/resources/application.properties` file with the correct database connection information.
 (Specifically, change the end of the url to the name of your database)

-Once you have created the database, you can use pgadmin or the integrated VS Code SQL Tools to run the SQL script in the `database` folder to set up the tables.
+Once you have created the database, you can use pgadmin or the integrated VS Code SQLTools to run the SQL script in the `database` folder to set up the tables.

 ## Running the project